garex/wp-testing/README.md

 * For German translation thanks to Sascha (info@newwaystec.com)
 * For Italian translation thanks to Ilaria Rizzo (dott.rizzo.ilaria@gmail.com)
 * For Turkish translation thanks to Islam Kurtuldu
+* For Dutch translation thanks to Jacha Heukels (info@orthomanueeldierenarts.nl)

 ## Installation ##